Cxemcast 047 – Nikolaienko

 22. Stanislav Tolkachev - Оптические Иллюзии

-In 2011 I realized that other labels don’t see potential in my demos, so I decided that the niche is free.
-Having set up my label, I’ve invited like-minded musicians to join.
+In 2011 I realized that other labels see no potential in my demos, so I decided that the niche is free.
+Having my label set up, I’ve invited like-minded musicians to join.
 I didn’t have difficulties, it was really interesting.
-The process was really inspiring despite the fact that the first release appeared to be a complete flaw and had to be pressed again.
+The process was inspiring despite the fact that the first release appeared to be a complete failure and had to be pressed again.

-Did you realize, from the very beginning, what kind of music you want to see on Muscut?
+Did you realize what kind of music you want to see on Muscut from the very beginning?

-Debut release was planned as a test to get the idea how it works from the inside in a general perspective.
-Whether it’s going to work out, would form its audience and if there would be demand for the product.
-So, there was no musical concept or direction at that moment.
+Debut release was planned as a test to get the idea how it works from the inside in a general perspective: will this actually work out at all, will this bring some audience and any demand for our product.
+Thus, there was no musical concept or direction at that moment.
 The understanding came along with the second release.

 Presenting out-of-time music.
 There is no other criteria.
-The idea is to release music that is free of actuality or trends.
-The less sign of the time it has - the better.
-If I can’t get when it dates back to - it’s perfect.
-However, I don´t want to be dishonest - there is a bit of retrospective approach to the selection.
+The idea is to release music that is free of trends or being modern; the less sign of the time it has the better.
+If I can’t get when it was released – it’s perfect.
+However, I don´t want to be dishonest: there is a bit of retrospective approach to the selection.
 It was my preference at first, but eventually, I’ve realized that this music fits the label concept as well.